-Furthermore, cross-border data transfers between entities of the same group are permitted if so-called "binding corporate rules" have been adopted by the entities and approved by the Commissioner.
-The Commissioner must be notified of the use of model contracts or such binding corporate rules for cross-border transfers.
-Another option is to obtain consent for the transfer from the data subject whose data is being transferred.
+Furthermore, international data transfers between entities of the same group are permitted if so-called "binding corporate rules" have been adopted by the entities and approved by the Commissioner.
+Under the current law, the Commissioner must be notified of the use of model contracts or such binding corporate rules for international transfers.
+Under the revised DPA, the Commissioner will not need to be informed of the EU SCCs used.
+Another option is to obtain explicit consent for the transfer from the data subject whose data is being transferred for individual cases.
 Companies are also permitted to transfer personal data abroad if it is necessary, for the respective company to establish, exercise or enforce legal claims in a specific case, or if the transfer is directly connected to the conclusion or performance of a contract and the data subject is party to such contract.
-The direct collection of personal data from a data subject in Switzerland by a fintech company based outside of Switzerland is not considered a cross-border data transfer.
+The direct collection of personal data from a data subject in Switzerland by a fintech company based outside of Switzerland is not considered an international data transfer.